-Other roles: Group Director and Chief of Staff at SAS Group, Chair of the Board of Svenska Flygbranschen AB, Board member of the Confederation of Swedish Enterprise, Board member of Transportföretagen AB and Timezvnk AB
+Other roles: Chair of the Board of Directors of Svenska Flygbranschen AB, Chair of the Board of Directors of the Swedish HR Association.
+Member of the Board of the Confederation of Swedish Enterprise, member of the Board of Transportföretagen AB and Timezynk AB

-Previous roles/positions: Senior Vice President Electrolux AB, several senior positions in HR and the businesses Electrolux AB, Sandvik AB and ABB AB.
-Member of the Boards of Cardo AB, S-invest AB and Svedbergs AB
+Previous roles/positions: Group Director och Chief of Staff at SAS Group, Senior Vice President Electrolux AB, several senior positions in HR and the businesses Electrolux AB, Sandvik AB and ABB AB.
+Member of the Boards of Cardo AB.
+S-invest AB and Syedbergs AB